kankkueo/Enter_the_guild_room/src/README.md

-# Game name
+# Enter the Guild Room

-This is a rogue-like dungeon crawler top-down shooter written in c++.
+Enter the Guild Room is a rogue-like dungeon crawler top-down shooter written in c++.
 In the game, the player has to get through a set of randomized rooms with increasingly difficult random monsters with random weapons until they reach the final boss.